Letter threatening to hunt Koreans sent to S.Korean embassy in Japan - media

-Relations between the two countries have been overshadowed by Japan's 1910-1945 colonisation of the Korean peninsula, and recently a dispute over Korean forced labourers spilled into trade and then into security when South Korea scrapped an intelligence sharing pact last month.
+Relations between the two countries have been overshadowed by Japan's 1910-1945 colonization of the Korean peninsula, and recently a dispute over Korean forced laborers spilled into trade and then into security when South Korea scrapped an intelligence-sharing pact last month.
 "I've got a rifle and I'm hunting Koreans," said the letter that was delivered to the South Korean embassy in Tokyo last week, the Kyodo news agency reported.

 It contained what appeared to be a bullet, the news agency said, adding that police were investigating.
 Police declined to comment.